MartinPepa/Arduino/docs/quick-reference.md

   - force (bool): true if in force mode. *Default false*.
 - ``readHumidity(force)``: Read humidity in percent.
   - force (bool): force read mode. *Default false*.

+### BMP280

+- ``readPressure()``: Reads barometric pressure from device.
+Returns barometric pressure in Pa.
+- ``readAltitude(seaLevel1hPa)``: Calculates the aproximate altitude in meters using barometric pressure and the supplied sea level hPa as a reference.
+  - seaLevel1hPa (float): The current hPa at sea level. *Default 1013.25*.